erdogant/distfit/docs/source/Algorithm.rst

 The output variable ``y_proba`` is by default corrected for multiple testing using the false discovery rate (fdr).
 FDR-controlling procedures are designed to control the expected proportion of "discoveries" that are false.
-If desired, other multiple test method can be choosen, each with its own properties.
+If desired, other multiple test methods can be choosen, each with its own properties.

 .. code:: python